 Uber to buy Mideast rival Careem for $3.1 bn

-Global ride-hailing service Uber will acquire its Middle East rival Careem for $3.1 billion, the two companies announced on Tuesday.
+Global ride-hailing giant Uber will acquire its Middle East rival Careem for $3.1 billion in the region's largest technology industry transaction, the two companies announced on Tuesday.

 "Careem and Uber are joining forces.
 We have reached an agreement in which Uber will acquire Careem for $3.1 billion," a joint statement said.

-Under the deal, Careem will become a wholly owned subsidiary of Uber but will continue operating independently.
-Careem will retain its branding, services and separate app.
+Under the deal, Careem will become a wholly owned subsidiary of Uber but the two app-based transport and delivery companies will continue operating independently, the statement said.

-"Uber will acquire all of Careem's mobility, delivery, and payments businesses across the greater Middle East region, ranging from Morocco to Pakistan, with major markets including Egypt, Jordan, Pakistan, Saudi Arabia, and the United Arab Emirates," the statement said.
+"Uber will acquire all of Careem's mobility, delivery, and payments businesses across the greater Middle East region, ranging from Morocco to Pakistan, with major markets including Egypt, Jordan, Pakistan, Saudi Arabia, and the United Arab Emirates," it said.

 Careem chief executive and co-founder Mudassir Sheikha welcomed the acquisition, saying it will be good for customers.